GreNait/fastfeatureflag/docs/quickstart.md

     'Not finished yet'
     ```

-These methods are now registered as a feature and changing the activation in on feature flag changes the activation for all flagged objects.
+These methods are now registered as a feature and changing the activation to "on" in the feature flag changes the activation for all flagged objects.

 ### Active